TeodorFredriksson95/AI_Lab1_PatrollingGuard_TeodorFredriksson/LAB_QnA/Lab2/QnA.md

 **Answer:**
 ---
+- There is no fixed rule in regards to how often you *should* recompute.
+More frequent recomputes would require more computational power.
+More frequent recomputes could mean that your AI appears to be more responsive, at the cost of computation power.
+Put the other way around, less frequent updates *could* mean less responsive AI behaviour.
+Or, to be more specific - The AI would by defintion be less responsive, but if this reduction in responsiveness is actually noticable to the player is an entirely different thing.

 ### 15. What happens if the player moves into a location that is currently unreachable due to walls?
 How could you detect and handle that?

 **Answer:**
 ---
+- This scenario would be caught by the fact that unless we find a valid sequence of nodes from the start node to the target node (player) we return a null value.
+What happens next depends on what you want to happen in this scenario.
+You could check if the NPC still has vision of the target, even if it can't reach it.
+If so, the NPC could be triggered to start using ranged attacks for example.

 ## 1.6 Reflection & Theory